Stream it:

 The Greene Mile

-By Jeffrey M. Anderson Buy The Quiet American on DVD.
-Michael Caine won the San Francisco Film Critics Circle award for his understated performance as Thomas Fowler, a British reporter stationed in 1950s Vietnam.
+By Jeffrey M. Anderson Michael Caine won the San Francisco Film Critics Circle award for his understated performance as Thomas Fowler, a British reporter stationed in 1950s Vietnam.
 The American of the title is Alden Pyle (Brendan Fraser), who ostensibly wants to provide medical care for the locals but may have a darker agenda.
 Certainly he wants to steal Fowler's girl, the beautiful young Vietnamese woman Phuong (Do Thi Hai Yen), whom Fowler can't marry.
 Director Phillip Noyce landed a beautiful one-two punch with this and Rabbit-Proof Fence, two political films with politics in the background and delicate human storytelling in the foreground.
 Based on Graham Greene's 1955 novel.

 |